SRugina/compriser/README.md

 `${varname}` is for variable/function output or components that need to be inserted.
 Note: for functions you do not add the (), so a function called test would be written as `${test}` **NOT** `${test()}`

+TODO: Make functions use () and allow passing variables into them from template files!

 #### Example: index.template

 ```html